hedmanw/irkksome/README.md

 terminal or look like a hacker chat.
 The world of IRC clients for Android are in need for change - and we’re determined to do that!

-`Coming soon: support for screen via irssi-proxy`
+`Coming soon: support for irssi-proxy through ssh, with backlog`

 ##Specifics
 - Android SDK - API 20